Triangular theory of love: Elaboration

 Sternberg's triangular theory of love was developed after the identification of passionate love and companionate love.
 Passionate love is focused on the present at the onset of a relationship, while companionate love endures and grows over time with deep meanings in that relationship.
 Both are different kinds of love but are connected in relationships.

 Passionate love is associated with strong feelings of love and desire for a specific person.
 This love is full of excitement and novelty.
 Passionate love is important in the beginning of the relationship and typically lasts 3-12 months.
 There is a chemical component to passionate love; those experiencing it enjoy an increase in the neurotransmitters phenylethylamine and oxytocin.
-There is empirical research, particularly from Panksepp linking love to the opioid circuit in the brain.
+There is empirical research, particularly from linking love to the opioid circuit in the brain.
 These feelings are most commonly found in the most early stages of love.

 Companionate love follows passionate love.
 Companionate love is also known as affectionate love.
 When a couple reaches this level of love, they feel mutual understanding and care for each other.
 This love is important for the survival of the relationship.
 This type of love comes later on in the relationship and requires a certain level of knowledge in each person in the relationship.

 Sternberg created his triangle next.
 The triangle's points are intimacy, passion, and commitment.

 Intimate love is the corner of the triangle that encompasses the close bonds of loving relationships.
 Intimate love felt between two people means that they each feel a sense of high regard for the other.
 They wish to make each other happy, share with each other, be in communication with each other, help when one is in need.
 Two people with intimate love deeply value each other.
 Intimate love has been called the "warm" love because of the way it brings two people close together.
 Sternberg predicted that intimacy levels would decline in longer relationships, but this was not borne out in a later study.